 The Multnomah County Planning Commission will conduct a hearing on the following proposal:

 Metro seeks county land-use approval for a public nature park project, which will include trail development of multi-use trails.
-One applications is for a Quasi-Judicial Revision to the Multnomah County Comprehensive Plan to adopt Metro’s North Tualatin Mountains Access Master Plan.
+One applications is for a Quasi-Judicial Revision to the Multnomah County Comprehensive Plan to designate a public park.
 Other applications are for the following permits to develop park related parking, trails, restrooms and related amenities:

 - Conditional Use